bjmt/yamtk/README.md

  -n <int>   Number of motif sites used in PWM generation.
 Default: 1000.
  -d         Deduplicate motif/sequence names.
 Default: abort.
 Duplicates will
             have the motif/sequence and line numbers appended.
- -r         Trim motif (JASPAR only) and sequence names to the first word.
+ -r         Trim motif (HOCOMOCO/JASPAR only) and sequence names to the first
+            word.
  -l         Low memory mode.
 Only allows a single sequence in memory at a
             time.
 Reading sequences from stdin is disabled.
 This will have a slight impact on performance, which gets worse with increasing